google/clasp/README.md

 To use this command you must:
 1. Log in with your credentials (`clasp login --creds creds.json`)
-1. Deploy the Script as an API executable (Easist done via GUI at the moment).
+1. Deploy the Script as an API executable (Easiest done via GUI at the moment).
 1. Enable any APIs that are used by the script.
 1. Have the following in your `appsscript.json`: